184.108.40.206.3 The Tick Labels Tab

 - By Number of Characters

 - Wrap the tick labels according to the specified wrap minimum width.
+Note that text will only wrap at the white space between words.

 | Alignment between Multiple Lines